 4. What will the school do to support my child?

-We will begin by making changes in the classroom to overcome any difficulties, this could involve some additional support from one of our highly skilled Teaching assistants (LSA).
+We will begin by making changes in the classroom to overcome any difficulties, this could involve some additional support from one of our highly skilled Teaching Assistants (TA).
+However, the type of support could also include: